-In our new era of global marketing, there’s a dream destination on every global marketer’s mind – realtime global campaigns which make an impact across every channel and every market.
+In our new era of global marketing, there’s a dream destination on every global marketer’s mind – a realtime, flexible global campaign that makes an impact across every channel and every market.
 But, in a world that moves faster than ever before, can brand campaigns actually keep up?

-The answer is yes they can, with our roadmap to next gen global campaign delivery.
+The answer is yes they can, with our roadmap to flexible global campaign delivery.
 Think of it like planning your next road trip.
 You’ve got to identify the potential bumps in the road, then work out a fast and fuss-free route to avoid them.

-Obstacle 1: You’re not planning your campaign right
+Obstacle 1: You’re global campaign planning lacks flexibility

-While you might think it sounds obvious, planning your global campaign effectively is an essential.
-And that doesn’t mean just setting clear dates to follow.
-You need to be clever about your brand planning, after all the campaign journey often hits unexpected bumps in the road.
+While you might think it sounds obvious, effective and flexible global campaign planning is an essential.
+And that doesn’t just mean setting clear dates to follow.
+You need to be clever about your brand planning, ensuring that it is as flexible as possible – after all, the campaign journey often hits unexpected bumps in the road.

 The new route: Plan for things to go wrong